ResonantCavity/TracksApp/README.md

 ## Setup

-1. Open `TracksApp.xcworkspace`
+1. Open `TracksApp.xcodeproj`
-1. Run the project
+2. Run the project
+3. Choose whether to use the SwiftUI or UIKit entry point in AppDelegate (defaults to SwiftUI)